RubenCasal/tracker_360/README.md

 ### ByteTrack

-* ByteTrack is a **tracking-by-detection** algorithm that associates detections across frames.
+* **ByteTrack** is a **tracking-by-detection** algorithm that links object detections across time.
-* After YOLO predicts bounding boxes, ByteTrack matches detections frame-to-frame using **IoU (Intersection over Union)**.
+* In each frame, YOLO generates bounding boxes, and ByteTrack associates them with tracks using the following:

-* It tracks both **high-confidence** and **low-confidence** detections, improving robustness in crowded scenes.
-* A Kalman filter predicts object motion, and a Hungarian algorithm performs optimal data association.
-* ByteTrack is extremely lightweight and fast, making it ideal for real-time use.
+  * **IoU (Intersection over Union)** to compare current detections with previous positions.
+  * A **Kalman filter** to predict the expected position of each tracked object.
+  * The **Hungarian algorithm** for optimal matching between predictions and new detections.
+* ByteTrack is unique in that it retains **low-confidence detections** to help re-associate temporarily lost tracks, increasing tracking continuity.
+* It operates at high speed, has low computational overhead, and works well even in **crowded scenes** with occlusions.

 ### Follow a Specific ID